|

 I'm a young artist from Asian country-Bhutan.
 I've seen some of your pictures

 on websites.
 I really, like your kind.
-I Hope, I can follow a route from artist

-like you.
-Nice meetin' you, today in this websites, Hopin' to get response.
+this websites, Hopin' to get response.

 Till then bye,